 I’m not sure I’m into the “group thing”.
 I’m used to doing my own thing sometimes.

 PRIVATE GUIDED TOURS: Want to do some great hiking, biking, skiing, or go on safari, but JUST with your own family or friends?
-No problem, Go Get Lost offers private guided tours, customized to your desires.
-For any size group, one to thirty-one.
+No problem, Go Get Lost offers private guided tours for groups of 8-20 people.

 How do you assign group trip members to hotel rooms?